Marikina: Media

+The PMCC 4th Watch, a religious group with headquarters at this city, owns and supervises Life TV and Life Radio.
+Their studios are located at NCLC Building in Barangay Santo Niño.
+Life TV broadcasts through BEAM TV nationwide digital television broadcast, in UHF Channel 50 and SkyCable channel 44.

 Education

 Pamantasan ng Lungsod ng Marikina (PLMar) is the first city government-funded university to offer different courses while Marikina Polytechnic College (MPC) is a city-state technical college that offers mostly technical courses, both are government-owned institutions.
-FEU Roosevelt Marikina, a prominent college institution, is a private non-sectarian college named in honor of the American president Franklin D. Roosevelt and it is considered as the oldest academic institution in eastern Metro Manila.
+Another is FEU Roosevelt Marikina, a prominent college institution, is a private non-sectarian college named in honor of the American president Franklin D. Roosevelt and it is considered as the oldest academic institution in eastern Metro Manila.

 Sectarian schools also offer college courses such as Mother of Divine Providence School, National Christian Life College and Our Lady of Perpetual Succor College (OLOPSC).
 Numerous campuses of information technology and computer colleges are also growing in the city.
 Technical Education and Skills Development Authority (TESDA) located near the city hall, is responsible for managing and supervising technical education and skills development in the city.

-Marikina Science High School (MSHS), is the first city public science high school in Marikina.
+Marikina Science High School (MSHS), is the first city public science high school in Marikina with a science and robotics laboratory built in 2024.

 Marikina Catholic School is a private sectarian institution and it is considered as the city's center of Catholic educational institution located in Our Lady of the Abandoned Parish complex.
 Manila Boystown Complex, is a Manila city government-owned institution, the facility is exclusively for abandoned, forgotten, and voluntarily surrendered children, teenagers, and senior citizens.

-Preschools, daycare centers, and numerous private schools for elementary and high school are scattered all over the city including Ingenium School and Charis School.
+Preschools, daycare centers, and numerous private schools for elementary and high school are scattered all over the city including Ingenium School, Charis School, and Infant Jesus Academy Marikina.
 Exclusive schools such as Marist School and St. Scholastica's Academy are also found in the city.

 Each barangay in Marikina has at least one public primary or one public secondary school.
 A total of 17 primary public schools and 13 secondary public schools in the city is under the supervision of Department of Education's Division of City Schools Marikina.